nareshr8/beautiful-jekyll/_posts/2019-01-16-linear-regression-coding.md

 Now, We could see that the Cost or Error reduces as the number of iterations increase.
 After a point, we no longer see a decrease in *error rate*.
 This error is due to the anonymity.

 *Note* The post is mainly inspired from the [Fast AI](fast.ai) course.

+The complete link to the working notebook is [here](https://github.com/nareshr8/ML-Notebooks/blob/master/Linear%20Regression.ipynb).